First Stage of Labor

 painful, will last about 60 seconds, and will come at intervals of

-about two to three minutes.
+about 2-3 minutes.
 You will have an intense urge to push.

-This stage can last anywhere from a few minutes to up to a few hours for a first-time mother.
+This stage can last anywhere from a few minutes to up to 18 hours (average 8) for a first-time mother and shorter if have delivered before.
 You may

 feel a stretching or burning sensation as the baby's head is pushed